Sandstone surface undergoing laser cleaning showing precise contamination removal

 What are the main safety risks when using Q-switched Nd:YAG lasers on outdoor sandstone monuments, especially regarding silica dust inhalation?

-Using Q-switched Nd:YAG lasers at 1064 nm and 100 W on outdoor sandstone monuments primarily risks inhaling respirable crystalline silica dust from ablation, especially above 2.5 J/cm² fluence.
-Operators need NIOSH-approved respirators, on-site ventilation to disperse particles, and must follow EU directives capping exposure at 0.1 mg/m³.
+Using Q-switched Nd:YAG lasers at 1064 nm and 100 W on outdoor sandstone monuments presents a notable risk of inhaling respirable crystalline silica dust from ablation, particularly above 2.5 J/cm² fluence.
+Operators must employ essential NIOSH-approved respirators, on-site ventilation to disperse particles, and adhere to EU directives limiting exposure to 0.1 mg/m³.

 Can laser cleaning remove soot and pollutants from historical sandstone facades more effectively than chemical methods, and what are the long-term effects?